TristanWebber/garage_monitor/README.md

 4. Using Rust and the `std` crate
 5. Using Rust and the `no-std` crate
 6. Using baremetal C to implement just the I/O features

-## Misc - topics to explore in subprojects.
-To remove

-- Wake up due to powerup, interrupt or timer
-- Take a digital read from the reed switch pins
-- Setup an interface to the DHT sensor
-- Take reads from the DHT sensor
-- Interpret the reads from the DHT sensor
-- Connect to WiFi
-- Connect to NTP server
-- Connect to MQTT broker
-- Publish reads
-- Calculate next wake time
-- Set sleep so that the device wakes for an interrupt from the door switch or a period of time passes
-- Go in to low power mode